colinta/SublimeBracketeer/README.md

 * `‘’`
 * `\`\``

+`select`: *Default: false* Whether to select the text after brackets are inserted.
+Sublime Text usually *does* keep the text selected, so this command emulates that behavior.
+The example keymap file has these mapped to `["ctrl+[", bracket]`

+`replace`: If the selection is contained inside bracket characters, they will be replaced with new brackets.
+For example, to change curly brackets to square
+brackets:

+1. Use `bracketeer_select` to select inside the curly brackets
+2. Press `"ctrl+alt+[", "["` (from Example.sublime-keymap) and '(text)' changes to '[text]'

-Select some text and press one of these keys.
-The default Sublime Text braces will re-indent the text, and it looks really silly.
+The default Sublime Text command re-indents text after pressing a bracket key, and it looks really silly to me.
 This plugin indents sensibly.
 Helpful in languages that use curlies, e.g. `C`, `Java`, `PHP`.

 In addition, the "super+]" indent command is modified (using `bracketeer_indent`) so that the first and last lines are not indented.
 Makes it easy to add curly braces.
 Select some lines of code, with a blank line above and below.
 Or, if you like your braces on the same line as the `if|while|do`, put the start of the selection at the end of that line.

 Press `super+]`, then press "{".
 The block of code will be indented, leaving the code highlighted, then you can surround it in braces.

     1. if ( a )
     2. echo NULL;